Attention

 Medical devices follow a scheme of categorization based on their usage risk.
 With the new regulations under the EU MDR 2017/745, the regulatory norms for medical device manufacturers have become stricter.
 As a result, many devices which were hitherto not classified as medical devices are being classified as so now.
 Also, many medical devices are being reclassified as belonging to a higher category, implying that the risk associated with their usage is being viewed as riskier now than it was earlier.

-What this means for the manufacturers is that the need for ensuring the high quality of their devices is crucial and non-negotiable.
+What this means for the manufacturers is that the need to ensure the high quality of their devices is crucial and non-negotiable.
 That leaves one factor, scope, at a fairly rigid position and the other two, costs and time-to-market, with some room for a trade-off.
 However, since the medical device manufacturing industry is reasonably competitive, the time-to-market factor finds the second spot on the priority list, leaving costs at the bottom.

 This has resulted in many medical devices being overpriced and overloaded with features.